SNMP Trapping

 As a bonus you can add on the host a value map and link the items with it.

-If you don't like 2 different items and want to be more fancy you could create an dependent item like we did above and use JS instead of perl regex.
+If you don't like 2 different items and want to have a more fancy solution you could create a dependent item like we did above and use JS instead of perl regex.

 var s = value;